ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C10_Structural_Typing.md

 ## When to Choose Structural Typing Over Nominal Typing

-Now that we've explored what structural typing (via protocols) and nominal typing (via concrete classes or ABCs) offer, a natural question arises:
 When should you use one over the other?
 The answer often depends on the context and goals.
 Both approaches have their strengths, and in Python they complement each other rather than one completely replacing the other.
-Here are some guidelines, pros and cons, and best practices to help decide:
+Here are some guidelines, pros and cons, and practices:

 **Use nominal typing (classes/ABCs) when:**